aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/advanced-scale-and-monitor/flink-dashboard/_index.en.md

 weight: 200
 ---

-## Let's dive deep into the Flink Dashboard, showing how to utilize it to identify common issues within your KDA Flink Applications.
+### Let's dive deep into the Flink Web Dashboard, showing how to utilize it to identify common issues within your KDA Flink Applications.